Developer story

 Calcium carbonate obtained by CCU technology and the heavy calcium carbonate currently mainly used are similar and different, and we have developed an understanding of their production mechanism, clarified the differences in their properties, and the technical know-how we have accumulated to date.
 We are bringing together the following and developing it into the next generation of LIMEX.
 I want to spread LIMEX so that everything around us becomes LIMEX.

-Kenshi Takahashi Next Generation Business Promotion Office/Production Technology Department
+Kenshi Takahashi Next Generation Business Headquarters / Production Technology Department

-After completing his studies at Tohoku University Graduate School of Environmental Science, he joined Mitsubishi Materials Corporation.
-In addition to engaging in the development of waste recycling processes, he also gained experience in supporting the startup of a new factory.
-In 2021, joined TBM Co., Ltd. Involved in the startup of the Tagajo factory and production process improvements, as well as promoting technological development towards the realization of next-generation LIMEX.
+After graduating from the Graduate School of Environmental Studies at Tohoku University, he joined Mitsubishi Materials Corporation.
+He was involved in the development of waste recycling processes and supported the launch of a new factory.
+In 2021, he joined TBM Co., Ltd. He was involved in the launch of the Tohoku LIMEX factory and the improvement of production processes, and promoted technological development to realize CR LIMEX.

 Toward realizing the potential of next-generation LIMEX

-Since my university days, I have consistently worked to solve environmental and recycling issues.
-As I was looking for a new challenge as I turned 30, I came across LIMEX and joined TBM because I was attracted to its innovative concept and its potential to further improve environmental performance through the use of carbon recycling technology.
-Did.
+I have been working on solving environmental and recycling issues since my university days.
+As I turned 30, I was looking for a new challenge and came across LIMEX.
+I was attracted to its innovative concept and the potential to further improve environmental performance by utilizing CCU technology, so I joined TBM.

 Technology development for next-generation LIMEX started around April 2021.
 However, at that time, the in-house research environment was not fully developed, and we had to think about how to specifically conduct research and how to proceed efficiently with limited resources.
 Meanwhile, with the cooperation of professors at Tohoku University, with whom we had contact, we gradually verified the technology and developed into joint research with the same university.
 Furthermore, it was selected as a NEDO grant project, accelerating development.
 Despite all the hardships we faced, I believe we were able to achieve commercialization in a short period of time.

-On the other hand, there are still challenges for social implementation.
-In addition, calcium carbonate produced through carbon recycling has the potential to not only improve environmental performance but also have various functions.
+However, there are still many challenges to overcome before this technology can be put into practical use in society.
+Furthermore, calcium carbonate produced through CCU has the potential to not only improve environmental performance, but also to be endowed with a variety of other functions.
 We will continue to work hard to realize this great potential.